I picked the most requested recipe that I’ve gotten this week and it was to vegan-ify those cannabis gummies we made last week. Done and done.

 Before we start, I have a few notes.
 Admittedly, I’m no longer a strict vegan, so these might not matter to those of you who are vegans, but I feel like I should share anyhow.

 A note on flavor: IMHO, this recipe requires a strongly flavored fruit juice.
 Organic Tart Cherry Juice concentrate works great for these because not only is it super tasty and a bit sour, it’s also anti-inflammatory, an aid to sports recovery, and it helps fight insomnia (odd but true).
 Make sure to add water to taste.
 Grape is also very delicious and reminds me of throwback lunch box fruit snacks.
-The first few times I made these, they tasted like agar because I was using waaaaay too much.
-It makes for a firmer bear/lego/robot, but it’s not worth it in terms of flavor.
+The first few times I made these, they tasted like agar because I was using way too much.
+It makes for a firmer bear/LEGO/robot, but it’s not worth it in terms of flavor.

 And… If you accidentally let them dry out on the countertop, they shrink down and have the texture of Lucky Charms marshmallows.
 Also odd but true.